stenionobres/AspNetCoreIdentityLab/README.md

 After that the api user should request the **SignIn** service.
 This service needs the `POST` http verb and the Email and Password for authentication.
 If everything is right the service send a response with the JWT token.

 The **GetAll** service needs a `GET` http verb and has as response the list of users registered on the database.
 This service has a `[Authorize]` attribute that means only requests with token will be accepted.

+## Authorization REST API

+Just like the authentication API in some situations it's necessary exposes authorization services in an API.

+For that, some controllers need to be created to exposes services for create roles, associate claims with roles and associate claims with users.
+These controllers need to use instances of `RoleManager` and `UserManager` classes.
+To better understand what roles and claims are, the [Authorizing a user](#authorizing-a-user) topic should be read.

+To show examples some controllers will be presented:

+* [RoleController](./AspNetCoreIdentityLab.Api/Controllers/RoleController.cs): exposes resources to create and query roles;
+* [RoleClaimsController](./AspNetCoreIdentityLab.Api/Controllers/RoleClaimsController.cs): exposes resources to associate claims to roles;
+* [UserClaimsController](./AspNetCoreIdentityLab.Api/Controllers/UserClaimsController.cs): exposes resources to associate claims to users;

+>It is important to note that this API example is not intended to follow all the rest API design best practices and is probably not following.
+The main objective is to present a way to access ASP.NET Core Identity resources through an API.

 ## Dynamic Authorization